Definition of Free Cash Flow

 Description of Free Cash Flow

 An entity’s financial performance depends on the Free Cash Flow.
 It represents how a company can manage to enhance the value of its shareholders after boosting asset expansion.
-FCF accounts for all the cash generated by a company ultimately after deducting its capital expenditures such as the purchase of property and equipment.
-The excess cash helps to settle debts, research, and development, expand business and pay dividends to the entity’s shareholders.
+FCF accounts for all the cash generated by a company ultimately after deducting its capital expenditures.
+Such as the purchase of property and equipment.
+The excess cash helps to settle debts, research, and development, expand the business and pay dividends to the entity’s shareholders.

 However, at times entities may have a negative cash flow.
 This may not be a bad sign if a company uses all its excess cash to invest in new capital expenditures.
 In such cases, it is advisable to study the returns made on such huge investments, which might give a better payoff if they are high.